 An industrial “wet-dry” vacuum, which is powerful enough to draw out the moisture, will also aid in drying the damaged area.

-It’s important to use only powerful vacuums, as the conventional vacuum won’t be strong enough to draw the dampness out.
+It’s essential to use only powerful vacuums, as the conventional vacuum cleaner won’t be strong enough to draw the dampness out.

 They can also create corn rowing on the carpet or, even worse, rip the carpet from its seams.